-- Analysis: Regulatory developments under consideration in this proceeding could have a significant impact on VCE's capacity procurement obligations and RA compliance filing requirements.
-A broad array of changes to the RA construct are under consideration, including the consideration of hourly capacity requirements in light of the increasing deployment of use-limited resources; modifications to maximum cumulative capacity buckets and whether the RA program should cap use-limited and preferred resources such as wind and solar; the potential expansion of multi-year local forward RA to system or flexible resources; RA penalties and waivers; and Marginal ELCC counting conventions for solar (including removal of RA value for solar-only resources for projects with CODs after December 31, 2020 that are not under contract as of the date of the Track 4 decision), wind and hybrid resources.
-The resolution of these issues could impact the extent to which VCE is permitted to rely on use-limited resources such as solar and wind to meet its RA obligations, the amount of RA that is credited to these types of resources, and what penalties (and waivers) would apply should there be a deficiency in meeting an RA requirement. - Next Steps: One or more proposed decisions on Tracks 3B.1, 3B.2, and 4 are anticipated to be issued in May 2021. - Additional Information: 2019 Resource Adequacy Report (March 19, 2021); Ruling providing Energy Division's Track 3B.2 proposal (March 17, 2021); Ruling providing Energy Division's Track 4 proposal (February 1, 2021); Scoping Memo and Ruling for Track 3B and Track 4 (December 11, 2020); D.20-12-006 on Track 3.A issues (December 4, 2020); Amended Scoping Memo on Track 3 (July 7, 2020); D.20-06-031 on local and flexible RA requirements and RA program refinements (June 30, 2020); 2021 Final Flexible Capacity Needs Assessment (May 15, 2020); 2021 Final Local Capacity Technical Study (May 1, 2020); Scoping Memo and Ruling (January 22, 2020); Order Instituting Rulemaking (November 13, 2019); Docket No. R.19-11-009.
+• Analysis: Regulatory developments under consideration in this proceeding could have a significant impact on VCE's capacity procurement obligations and RA compliance filing requirements.
+The April 19 Ruling attaching Energy Division's proposal would impact how DR is counted for RA compliance purposes beginning in 2022, among other changes.
+A broad array of other changes to the RA construct are also under consideration, including the consideration of hourly capacity requirements in light of the increasing deployment of use-limited resources; modifications to maximum cumulative capacity buckets and whether the RA program should cap use-limited and preferred resources such as wind and solar; the potential expansion of multi-year local forward RA to system or flexible resources; RA penalties and waivers; and Marginal ELCC counting conventions for solar (including removal of RA value for solar-only resources for projects with CODs after December 31, 2020 that are not under contract as of the date of the Track 4 decision), wind and hybrid resources.
+The resolution of these issues could impact the extent to which VCE is permitted to rely on use-limited resources such as solar and wind to meet its RA obligations, the amount of RA that is credited to these types of resources, and what penalties (and waivers) would apply should there be a deficiency in meeting an RA requirement.

+- Next Steps: Comments on the 2022 Final Local Capacity Technical Study Report are due May 7, 2021, and replies are due May 11, 2021.
+CAISO files its final 2022 Flexible Capacity Needs Assessment on May 14, 2021, with comments on the report due May 18, 2021.
+The exploratory workshop on ED's proposal for a comprehensive roadmap to facilitate widespread flexible demand management will be held May 25, 2021.
+A proposed decision on Tracks 3B.1, 3B.2, and 4 is anticipated to be issued on May 21, 2021, with a separate proposed decision to be issued thereafter regarding the 2022 Flexible Capacity Needs Assessment. - Additional Information: 2022 Final Local Capacity Technical Study Report (April 30, 2021); Draft 2022 Flexible Capacity Needs Assessment (April 22, 2021); Ruling providing Energy Division's demand response proposal (April 19, 2021); 2019 Resource Adequacy Report (March 19, 2021); Ruling providing Energy Division's Track 3B.2 proposal (March 17, 2021); Ruling providing Energy Division's Track 4 proposal (February 1, 2021); Scoping Memo and Ruling for Track 3B and Track 4 (December 11, 2020); D.20-12-006 on Track 3.A issues (December 4, 2020); Amended Scoping Memo on Track 3 (July 7, 2020); D.20-06-031 on local and flexible RA requirements and RA program refinements (June 30, 2020); Scoping Memo and Ruling (January 22, 2020); Order Instituting Rulemaking (November 13, 2019); Docket No. R.19-11-009.